litestar-org/litestar/docs/usage/14-testing.md

     return service.get()
 ```

-Then we can add a test for `/item` route:
+We could test the `/item` route like so:

 ```python title="main.py"
 @pytest.fixture